sghani001/sghani001/README.md

 ## 👨‍💻 About Me

-I'm a Web Developer and Data Science Enthusiast
+I'm a Software Engineer specializing in Ruby on Rails and React.js

 - 🔭 I'm a Graduate of Computer Science
-- 🌱 I'm currently expanding my knowledge in Web Development in **Ruby On Rails**
+- 🌱 I'm currently expanding my knowledge in **Ruby On Rails** and **React.js**
 - 👯 I'm looking to collaborate with other content creators and developers
 - 📢 Love to teach and inspire students
 - 🥅 2024-25 Goals: Contribute more to Open Source projects and Execute my Innovative ideas